Verify Google Tag Gateway

 Before troubleshooting late consent or adjusting script order, first verify whether Google Tag Gateway is actually enabled in your setup.

-Google describes GTG as a setup where a Google tag or a Google Tag Manager container is served through your own domain.
-In a standard setup, the tag is loaded from a Google domain and sends measurement requests directly to Google.
-With GTG, the tag is loaded from your first-party domain, and some measurement requests are sent through your first-party domain as well.
+Google describes GTG as a setup where a Google tag or Google Tag Manager container is served through your own domain.
+In a standard setup, the tag is loaded from a Google domain.
+With GTG, the tag is loaded from your first-party domain, and some measurement requests are sent through that domain as well.

 What to verify